 Please read more about our Margin Call Policy for more information.

 Important: Your positions can also force-liquidate if the value of your collateral decreases and is no longer enough to support the position at the minimum maintenance ratio.

 When you use Margin Trading, you will be borrowing funds where interest rates may be charged.

 The rate is determined by our P2P liquidity providing platform and depends on offer and demand.

 There are two ways you can borrow funds when you open a margin position (long or short):

-For more information, please refer to the article: How to manually reserve funding?
+2. You can decide to bid for funding on the Funding page.
+For more information, please refer to the article How to manually reserve funding.

 In addition, Advanced Funding Options, which provides quick access to funding parameters, allows you to see and select some conditions for the required Margin Funding.

 1. Firstly, go to the order and form set to Margin.

 2. Next, click on the three vertical dots > select advanced funding options.